Skip to main content

 Take Home Message

-Made with chickpeas and Pea Protein Isolate, this Pea Protein Burger is the tastiest way to increase your protein intake.
+Made with chickpeas and Impact Pea Protein, this Pea Protein Burger is the tastiest way to increase your protein intake.
 You can make this burger your own by topping it with any of your go-to toppings and adding different seasons or spices.

 If you love this recipe, why not try making this: